minchingtonak/lambster/README.md

 ## API Reference

-### `class Interpreter`:
+### class Interpreter:

 -   `constructor(options?: InterpreterOptions)`

     -   Create an instance of an `Interpreter`, optionally with the given options.
     -   If options are not provided, interpreter parameters are given these default values:
         -   verbosity: `Verbosity.NONE` (result only)
         -   rename_free_vars: `false`
         -   output_stream: `process.stdout`

 -   `interpret(source: string)`
     -   Interpret the given string and write the output to the provided `Writable`

-### `interface InterpreterOptions`
+### interface InterpreterOptions

 -   `verbosity?: Verbosity`
     -   Optional Verbosity level for the interpreter
 -   `output_stream?: Writable`
     -   Optional `Writable` that the interpreter will write its output to
 -   `rename_free_vars?: boolean`
     -   Optional boolean that controls whether the interpreter will rename free variables to unambiguous names

-### `enum Verbosity`
+### enum Verbosity

 -   `NONE`
     -   Indicates the least amount of verbosity to the interpreter.
 Only the result of the reduction will be logged.
 -   `LOW`
     -   Indicates that the interpreter will log the result and type of each intermediate reduction while reducing a given term.
 -   `HIGH`
     -   Indicates that the interpreter will log a plain English explanation along with each intermediate reduction while reducing a given term.

 ## Grammar

 For all you PL nerds out there, the interpreter recognizes this grammar:

 ```
 program     → ( stmt )* EOF ;